 Environment Bag

-A handbag, constructed out of a painted floral canvas, contains an inner bag of garden compost and seaweed, referencing organic elements that uphold human survival.
-Together these components question the cost of human status to ecology.
-The format of a desirable statement handbag was deliberately provocative and misleading and reenacts an acerbic iteration of Stephen Willats' - Environment Box (1963).
+A handbag constructed from a painted floral canvas contains an inner bag of composted matter, referencing elements vital to human survival.
+Through its presentation in the form of a desirable 'statement handbag' these components question the cost of human status in relation to how we value ecology.
+The suggestion of putting ones hand inside to investigate the contents were deliberately provocative and misleading offering an acerbic homage to Stephen Willats' Environment Box (1963).

-Willats' explored the capacity of art to motivate people to 'note and renegotiate their perceptions of reality', and made the Environment Box [Willats working drawing is reproduced below] to 'expand the phenomenological and participatory parameters of the art experience through immersive, multi-channel chambers in which the viewer was responsible for tripping the switches of sensory stimulation (including, significantly, the extra-ocular stuff of texture and odour).'
-[1] The Environment Bag was presented then as a form for viewers to consider the desirable outward appearance of the statement handbag and the
+Willats' explored the capacity of art to motivate people to 'note and renegotiate their perceptions of reality', and made the Environment Box [Willats' working drawing is reproduced below] to 'expand the phenomenological and participatory parameters of the art experience through immersive, multi-channel chambers in which the viewer was responsible for tripping the switches of sensory stimulation (including, significantly, the extra-ocular stuff of texture and odour).'
+[1]

 [1]Networking https://frieze.com/article/networking